superrrk/portfolio-optimizer/README.md

 ## Deployment

 This application is deployed on Netlify.
-To deploy your own instance:

-1. Fork this repository
-2. Sign up for Netlify
-3. Connect your GitHub repository to Netlify
-4. Configure the build settings:
-   - Build command: `pip install -r requirements.txt`
-   - Publish directory: `templates`

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.